AlenaBukilic/research-helper/README.md

 ### Email Agent
 - **Model**: GPT-4o-mini
 - **Tools**: `send_email` function tool
-- **Purpose**: Converts markdown reports to HTML and sends via SendGrid
+- **Purpose**: Converts markdown reports to HTML and sends via SendGrid to user-provided email addresses
+- **Behavior**: Only runs when the user opts in via the "Send report via email" checkbox and provides an email address

 ## Technologies